-In 1973 infant mortality among blacks was almost twice that of whites.30 Poor children of all ethnic groups develop at a slower rate than those who are not poor.
-Chronic and infectious diseases occur much more often among those who earn the
+In 1973 infant mortality among blacks was almost twice that of whites.30 Poor children of all ethnic groups develop at a slower rate than those

-^{29.} The attitude of doctors, many of whom might have entered into medicine because they actually wanted to help people, are put in an environment where they feel they have to prioritize their finances (average medical school debt in 2019 was over \$200,000), and are pressured to rush through patient care by insurance companies that allow most doctors only 7-8 minutes per person.
-Some insurance companies even hire full-time staff to trail doctors and question every decision they make in the context of saving money.
+29 The attitude of doctors, many of whom might have entered into medicine because they actually wanted to help people, are put in an environment where they feel they have to prioritize their finances (average medical school debt in 2019 was over \$200,000), and are pressured to rush through patient care by insurance companies that allow most doctors only 7-8 minutes per person.
+Some insurance companies even hire full-time staff to trail doctors and question every decision they make under the pretext of saving money.
 While American doctors (general practitioners) have the highest salaries in the world, recent studies show that about half would be willing to take a drastic pay cut for less stressful work conditions.

-^{30.} While this rate has decreased slightly since 1975, the ratio of about 2 to 1, black to white has remained constant, and the US still leads imperialist countries in its overall rate of 5.9 deaths per 1000 live births.
+30 While this rate has decreased slightly since 1975, the ratio of about 2 to 1, black to white has remained constant, and the US still leads imperialist countries in its overall rate of 5.9 deaths per 1000 live births.